dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Luck is what happens when preparation meets opportunity.**
+**What you think of yourself is much more important than what people think of you.**

-Seneca
+Anonymous